jacobjohnsson/simulated-annealing/docs/README.md

 ### Simulated Annealing in a Nutshell

 When trying to solve a hard problem it is sometimes very difficult to find an exact solution.
-So instead, we design algorithms to approximate a good solution.
+So instead, we design algorithms to approximate an exact solution.
 A very simple example of such an algorithm is the *Hill Climbing* algorithm.
 The Hill Climbing algorithm starts with an arbitrary solution (no matter how terrible, we just need a valid state) to the problem and examines that solution's neighbors.
 If any of the neighbors are better, keep it and continue looking for better neighbors.
 If no better neighbors are found, the algorithm is done and the current solution is the best solution so far.
 The Hill Climbing algorithm can easily get stuck on a local maximum with zero chance of escaping.

 *Simulated Annealing* attempts to remedy this issue by accepting a worse solution with some probability that depends on a temperature and the fitness (or